datasciencedatathon/COVID-19/README.md

 ### When and where?
 June 13th and 14th, 2020.<br/>
+This is a virtual event.
+Teams will work together throughout the 2-day event using tools such as Github, Zoom, and Slack.
 `*` **All times are Pacific Standard Time**<br/>
 `*`**Online zoom links coming soon**

 ### Steps to participate in the hackathon

 - Register <a href="https://docs.google.com/forms/d/e/1FAIpQLSefB4qKEO6NkoqK--p3shr2PymNue3IfpLIR-e7ahVRXgrFng/viewform" target="_blank">here</a>
-- You will receive an email to join the hackathon slack channel.
+- You will receive an email to join the hackathon slack workspace.
+Teams will be formed oganically through conversations in this workspace.

 *All parts of the event will happen online.
 So we highly encourage conversations on slack to form groups and share resources.*